When it comes to public impact there are three things that matter most

 To make achieving public impact easier, we created the Public Impact Fundamentals framework.

 This framework unpacks the key components behind the three fundamentals of public impact – Legitimacy, Policy and Action.
-It gives you a simple, practical tool to assess your public policies and ensure the three fundamentals are embedded of public impact in them.
+It gives you a simple, practical tool to assess your public policies and ensure the three fundamentals are embedded in them.

 For an initiative to have legitimacy, there needs to be public confidence behind it and in the institutions involved, stakeholder engagement and the necessary political commitment backing the policy.